 Council approved the accounts and payments on a motion proposed by Mr T Taylor and seconded by Mr F Maroudas

 c) The Annual Financial return has been approved and accepted by the External Auditor with no issues raised .On a resolution proposed by Mr T Taylor and seconded by Mr R Head, Council approved the return.

 d) Letter of engagement received from Internal Auditor for approval .Council approved the appointment of Mr P Hood as Internal Auditor for 2013/14 on a motion proposed by Mr G Davies and seconded by Mr T Taylor

 e) South and Vale Carers request for Support (Budget allocated £100.00) Council approved the grant.

 1. Badgers Walk -

 2. Memorial Hall.
-There was no report on the condition of the equipment and the general condition of the playground.
+Mrs Law to report on the condition of the equipment and the general condition of the playground.